Decentralized-ID/decentralized-id.github.io/unsorted/supply-chain.md

 * [Controlling Our ID with Self-Sovereign Identities](https://fromknowhowtowow.podigee.io/19-ssi) KnowHowToWow
   > Bosch researcher Christian Borman explains how SSI will not only increase privacy but also have a positive impact on B2B interactions and supply chain management.
 Meanwhile, Geoff meets mentalist Thorsten Havener.
 Will he reveal Geoff’s true identity?
+* [Vincent Annunziato,](https://www.spreaker.com/user/13158652/ep8-cbp-vincent-annunziato) talks about his work with The Silicon Valley Innovation Program.
+He is the Director of Transformation & Innovation Division of the Customs and Border Patrol Office of Trade, talks about shaping blockchain technologies to make imports safer and more secure.
+CBP's current projects include tracking steel, oil, and natural gas imports from Canada.

 * [Trusted Supply Chain: end-to-end compliance in multi-tier supply chain](https://evan.network/use-cases/trusted-supply-chain/) Evan Network
   > In the real estate industry, TRUST&TRACE can be used by companies to obtain required compliance information from a network of participating companies.
 In this way, all property data is collected step by step: from building construction and leasing to sale and demolition.